Microtonal features for composers - Intro

 Here I've chosen one of the scales by Dan Stearn:

 That's it done .
 If you have tried this sort of thing by hand you may expect that you need to work out what pitch bends to apply or which channels the notes should be played on - but Tune Smithy does all that for you automatically.
-It will play the same instruments, with the same stereo pan locations, same controllers etc as you would have in normal twelve equal music.

 Once it is all set up, you can then forget about Tune Smithy, just go back to the music notation software and work with it as you would normally.
 Since the notes are retuned in Tune Smithy then when you click the play button on the score then you will hear the notes retuned to the desired tuning as you compose.